phiresky/ocr-pdf-via-document-ai/README.md

 ## TODO

 - Package as npm package, fix startup time
-- Ensure PDF output has all the text in the "correct" order when run through `pdftotext`
+- Ensure PDF output has all the text in the "correct" order when run through `pdftotext` (also compare with hocr-pdf)